 Managers respond by working tirelessly to streamline their checklists, reducing the number of boxes and redefining what constitutes a tick.
 However, their efforts are usually frustrated by additional requirements dumped onto their laps, generally netting in longer checklists despite the investment in shortening them.
 But what if we switched to permanent ink?
 What if we explored ways to permanently gather the necessary information to empower the rest of the organization to make sound decisions, to permanently conduct due diligence?

 Compliance and risk officers need to look beyond static checklists and reports, and towards dynamic data streams.
 We all learned how to write a report in school.
 They involve conducting research and summarizing your findings.
 They are inescapably frozen in a point in time, which leads to the disappearing ink problem.
-What is once current slowly grows stale, and eventually no longer constitutes reasonable due diligence and needs to be redone.
+What was once current slowly grows stale, and eventually no longer constitutes reasonable due diligence and needs to be redone.

 Alternatively, that energy could be redirected to establishing a data stream once.
 Even if that is more effort than writing a single report, it is a prudent long term investment that will quickly pay dividends.
 The work will never have to be redone, decision makers will never be hamstrung by sort-of-outdated information, and policy makers will not have to grapple with the difficult question of what constitutes too stale.